riveSunder/rivesunder.github.io/_posts/2019-08-24-breaking_rnd.markdown

 With good initialization, dense layers in the random network, and obvious bugs eliminated, it was possible to generate an effective curiosity-based reward.
 In this example, I built a <a href="https://en.wikipedia.org/wiki/Gun_(cellular_automaton)">Gosper glider gun</a>, an oscillating pattern that continuously produces small gliders.
 I used a fishhook eater to annihilate the gliders, yielding a stable oscillator that repeats every 30 steps.
 After sufficient training steps for the predictor to learn the random network distillate for this scenario, the fishhook is removed.
 Shortly thereafter, wrap-around gliders lead to machine destruction and general chaos that the RL agent finds quite exciting.

-This experiment was an action-free exploration of random network distillationg, that is, the RL agent was prevented from making any changes to the CA universe.
+This experiment was an action-free exploration of random network distillation, that is, the RL agent was prevented from making any changes to the CA universe.
 Conway's Game of Life and similar CA rulesets could provide a fertile playground for studying creative collaborations between humans and machines.
 If RL agents can amplify the ability of a human CA enthusiast to discover and design cool machines in the simplified world of 2D cellular automata, that's a reasonable stepping stone to building cool machines in the real world.
 I'm working on this project <a href="https://gitlab.com/riveSunder/carle/tree/master">here</a>.

 <strong>References:</strong>